Table of Contents

 Under drainage system supports the filter media and the base material and collects the filtered water and delivers it to the clean water reservoir.
 A central drain receives filter water from lateral drains.
 The lateral drains are placed at a distance of 2 to 3 m and ended about 50 to 80 cm from the walls of the tank.

-For efficient and proper functioning of filters, certain devices are installed during construction known as appurtenance, such as vertical air pipes, depth controlling devices, head loss, measuring devices, flow regulator, etc.
+For efficient and proper functioning of filters, certain devices are installed during construction known as appurtenance, such as vertical air pipes, depth controlling devices, head loss, measuring devices, flow regulators, etc.

 3. Working and Cleaning of Slow Sand Filter